Our complaints process

 Before deciding whether or not to use the procedure, the PCC will consider the views of the complainant and the registrant.
 The registrant must agree that the case can be considered without a hearing, and must be prepared to fully admit the facts and the allegations against him or her.
 The determination of the Committee will be published on the GOsC website in the usual way.

-For further information about this and about the criteria for disposing of a case under Rule 8, and the procedures involved, see Disposal of Proceedings using the Procedure set out in Rule 8 of the General Osteopathic Council (Professional Conduct Committee) (Procedure) Rules 2000 – PCC Practice Note and the guidance for registrants.
-There is also a flowchart to illustrate the steps involved in the procedure.
+For further information about this and about the criteria for disposing of a case under Rule 8, and the procedures involved, see PCC Practice Note - Consensual Disposal: Rule 8 and the guidance for registrants.

 If the complaint concerns an osteopath's professional conduct or competence, or a criminal conviction that is relevant to his/her work, it will be heard by the Professional Conduct Committee.
 Our aim is to hold the hearing within nine months of it being referred by the Investigating Committee.
 See the Hearings section for more information about hearings and what happens after a hearing.